robur-coop/orb/README.md

 As `orb` generates temporary switches, packages dependencies are installed each time (also compiler), which can be time consuming when working on a package.
-Option `--use-switches sw1,sw2` can be used to give reusable switches.

 `--keep-switches`  option permit to keep those generated switches for investigation needs.
 To manually remove them, don't just remove directory, but